-Construction hoarding.
-Why are construction site and building site hoardings needed?
+Construction hoarding and building site hoardings why are they needed?

 Typically, a construction hoarding is tall enough to be difficult to climb or jump over which is approximately 2.44 meters high.
 Some designs have holes to allow people to see into the job site, while others are solid.
 Gates provide access, and can be locked when no one is present at the site.